FedericoGori1999/PHAS0100Assignment2/README.md

 |                 8|   61.0965|    x2.92|
 |                16|   62.1228|    x2.87|

 It is possible to see that the schedule type "guided" has approximately the same performance of the schedule type "static" up to 4 threads, and it becomes better for scaling beyond the 4 threads limit.
 The better result obtained is the one related to 4 threads, with a speed-up factor of x 3.29.
 The scaling is quasi-linear up to 4 threads, whereas for more than 4 threads the scaling remains almost the same.
+See the screenshot obtained under the test folder for the scaling

 ## --> Weak scaling experiment

 MacBook Air M1 (8 total cores: 4 performance, 4 "efficiency")
 1024 * numThreadparticles simulated with an integration time of 2 * PI, dt = 0.01 (otherwise the execution time required would be too large), epsilon 0.001, schedule type = guided (most efficient one overall as demonstrated in the strong scaling experiment).
 The time increment is the ratio timeWithMultipleThreads/timeWithSingleThread.
 Up to number of threads = 4, the scaling is quasi-linear.
+See the screenshots obtained under the test folder for the scaling

 | `OMP_NUM_THREADS | Num Particles | Time (s) | Time increment |
 |                 1|           1024|   4.76602|              --|